smcclab/smc-course/index.md

 {% anu_icon 006/41 %}
 </div>

-Do you want to make music with your computer?
-Do you want create new kinds of musical instruments?
-Do you want to be a part of a laptop band?
-This is the course for you!

 In this course you'll learn fundamental skills of music computing, including **digital synthesis**, **algorithmic composition**, and **musical interface design**.
 You'll put these skills to use creating a **computer musical